Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 • Preheat

-Preheat the air fryer to 385°F (195°C) for 3-5 minutes.
+Preheat your air fryer to 385°F (195°C) for 3-5 minutes.

 • Prep the Kielbasa